Alvaro-Moises-Gonzalez/Frontend-Mentor-QR-code-Challenge/README.md

 fot the styling i create a sass file, on the start of the file i declared vars, for the color, fonts and sizes for the screen. then i created two mixings one for the box shadow for easy manipulation, and the other for managing the media query.

-so i started codin a css reset, specifying the font size, and background colors, and starting to stylize the card. and so i was using sass, i take advantages of its nestling capabilities, and invoking the media query mixin on it to specify styles on the large screen size.
+so i started coding a css reset, specifying the font size, and background colors, and starting to stylize the card. and so i was using sass, i take advantages of its nestling capabilities, and invoking the media query mixin on it to specify styles on the large screen size.

 i start to mobile fist, so i only have to specify a mediaquery for the large screen size.